Preschool Development Grant Birth Through Five

 Because of the number of high-quality applications received, most budgets of winning applicants were reduced by 29 percent.
 California received $10.6 million, the highest level of award.
 The grant performance period ran December 31, 2018 through December 30, 2020.
 States and territories that received this grant award were also given the opportunity to apply for renewal grants prior to the end of 2019.

-Below is California’s original submitted application and appendices that do not reflect the final award amount.
+California’s original submitted application and appendices do not reflect the final award amount.
+However, the California Preschool Development Grant Birth Through Five Application is no longer available.
 The U.S. Department of Health and Human Services reviewed all states’ revised budgets and awarded reduced funding amounts.
 Therefore, California will not be able to implement all projects included in their application.

 To achieve the vision of PDG, California utilized the funding to strengthen its current ELC system in several foundational ways.
 The strategic investments implemented through the grant allowed the State to sustainably accelerate program and systems change at scale for its birth through five population, their families, and the providers who work with them.